Midas-Protocol/contracts/README.md

 foundryup
 ```

-2. Initalize forge in the repo
+2. Initialize forge in the repo

 ```
 forge init --force
 ```

 3. Build the contracts

 ```
 forge build